Hybrid jobs

 Note the method used here to set the number of threads used by NumPy is specific to builds of NumPy which use OpenMP for threading.
 This is true for the version of NumPy made available to Python within the example job script below.

 The following script would be used to run an MPI4Py python script on a single node, with 32 MPI tasks each using 4 threads.
+Note that we load both the SciPy-bundle module (for NumPy) and the mpi4py module.

 hybrid_numpy.slurm